Adsorption-desorption noise can be used for improving selectivity: Numerical examples

 \section{Numerical examples}

-As one can conclude from the estimate (\ref{ineq1}), the selectivity improvement is higher for higher $N_0$.
+As one can conclude from the estimate (\ref{ineq1}), the selectivity gain is higher for higher $N_0$.
 On the other hand, one cannot chose the $N_0$ as high as desired because the ThU in Fig.\ref{ThD} is expected to be ideal.
 If one chose $N_0=100$ then the ideality means that the threshold level in the ThU is allowed to have less then 1\% jitter.
 Similarly, if one chose $N_0=10^4$ then the threshold level must be kept with better than 0.01\% precision.
 Otherwise, noise in the threshold level should be taken into account in the reasoning of n.\ref{estpar}, and this will lead to a less promising estimate.

-Another conclusion, based on the estimate (\ref{ineq1}), suggests that the smaller is the concentration (smaller $p_1$) of the analytes, the better is discrimination between them.
+Another conclusion, based on the estimate (\ref{ineq1}), suggests that the smaller is the concentration (smaller $p$) of the analytes, the better is discrimination between them.
 But in this case the threshold will be achieved during small fraction of time spent for measuring.
 As a result, the output signal will be very small and may be lost in the TAU unit.
 It is natural to require that the output signal for more affine analyte is higher than the 10\% of the maximal output signal, which is produced if $n(t)\ge N_0$ all the time.
-Taking into account Eq.(\ref{Taf}) this leads to the following constraint \bel{constr} r_1=\sum\limits_{N_0\le l\le N}C_N^lp_1^l(1-p_1)^{N-l} > 0.1. \ee One more constraint comes from assumption of large $\zeta$ which is made for derivation of Eq.(\ref{Tave}).
-If the measuring (averaging) time $T$ is to be short enough, say $T=1$ s, then the mean frequency of crossing the threshold should be high enough in order to have, e.g., $\zeta>1000$.
-This could be achieved if the mean durations of being continuously above and below the threshold are short enough.
-If $\bar T_{abc}=\bar T_{bc}+\bar T_{ac}$, then Eqs.(\ref{barTbc}),(\ref{barTac}) give